Cyanophage

 Cyanophages are viruses that infect cyanobacteria, also known as Cyanophyta or blue-green algae.
 Cyanobacteria are a phylum of bacteria that obtain their energy through the process of photosynthesis.
 Although cyanobacteria metabolize photoautotrophically like eukaryotic plants, they have prokaryotic cell structure.
 Cyanophages can be found in both freshwater and marine environments.
 Marine and freshwater cyanophages have icosahedral heads, which contain double-stranded DNA, attached to a tail by connector proteins.
 The size of the head and tail vary among species of cyanophages.
 Cyanophages infect a wide range of cyanobacteria and are key regulators of the cyanobacterial populations in aquatic environments, and may aid in the prevention of cyanobacterial blooms in freshwater and marine ecosystems.
 These blooms can pose a danger to humans and other animals, particularly in eutrophic freshwater lakes.
 Infection by these viruses is highly prevalent in cells belonging to Synechococcus spp. in marine environments, where up to 5% of cells belonging to marine cyanobacterial cells have been reported to contain mature phage particles.

 The first described cyanophage LPP-1, was reported by Safferman and Morris in 1963.
-Cyanophages are classified within the bacteriophage families Myoviridae (e.g. AS-1, N-1), Podoviridae (e.g. LPP-1) and Siphoviridae (e.g. S-1).
+Historically, cyanophages were classified by morphotype within the bacteriophage families Myoviridae (e.g. AS-1, N-1), Podoviridae (e.g. LPP-1) and Siphoviridae (e.g. S-1).